-This easy cheesy pasta bake is a quick weeknight dinner for the family!
-It uses mostly pantry ingredients and whips up in a flash.
+This easy cheesy pasta bake recipe is a quick weeknight dinner for the family!
+The cheesy pasta uses mostly pantry ingredients and whips up in a flash.
 Perfect for those busy nights.

 Ever have nights where you have no time?
 You just want dinner on the table.
 Maybe something comforting and filling.
 Something you almost always have the ingredients for.
 Something you can customize to what you have in the house.

 Enter this easy, cheesy pasta bake.
 It's seriously one of the easiest dinners you can ever make.
 Simply boil pasta, toss with a can of tomato sauce, add some herbs if you want, top with cheese, and stick it under the broiler.

 This easy cheesy pasta bake recipe really just uses the simplest of ingredients too.
-Ones I always have around, and you probably do to.
+Ones I always have around, and you probably do too.
 And if you don't?
 Easy to switch stuff out.

 - Dried pasta